eProsima/all-docs/source/index.rst

 *eProsima Discovery Server* is an application that simplifies the use and testing of the new `eProsima Fast DDS`_ discovery capabilities.
-*eProsima Fast DDS* allows a centralized, non-standard, client-server discovery mechanism that:

-    - extends *eProsima Fast DDS* use to non-unicast network transports like TCP, and
-    - speeds up the discovery-stage in a large number of participants scenarios.
+*eProsima Fast DDS* allows a centralized, non-standard, client-server discovery mechanism that extends *eProsima Fast DDS* use to non-unicast network transports like TCP, and speeds up the discovery-stage in a large number of participants scenarios.

 ------------------------------------------------------------------------------------------------------------------------